 Except in Small Claims Court each party gets one chance before trial to cross-examine the other party for a maximum of seven hours.
 The answers from this deposition are recorded and may be used at trial to impeach the party if they change their story.
 Even if the person claims not to recall anything during the deposition the record is still useful for impeachment if they say new things at trial.

 Often in civil proceedings you will be required to file an affidavit.
 Affidavit's may be required to support your motion, apply to dismiss the case because the Limitations Act was contravened, recieve extraordinary costs incurred during a proceeding, or to get a default judgement.
 For example, for you to be awarded a default judgement if the defendant failed to reply to your claim you would need an "Affidavit of Service".
 This document would usually state that the defendant was personally served with the statement of claim.
 The point of any affidavit is to let the court know the FACTS relevant to the decision you want the court to make. (for above example facts required would be the date, time, and location that the writ was left with the defendant, all sworn by a someone who was able to positively ID the defendant).
-Get the Specific Ontario Court Forms and fill them in according to the following rules:
+There are specfic forms.
+Fill them in according to the following rules:

 - Number all paragraphs.